 Post-apocalyptic New Orleans is a veritable hellscape

-From the emotional intro to the surprising end, and every encounter in-between, The Walking Dead: Saints and Sinners is a modern masterpiece of a game.
+From the emotional intro to the surprising end and every encounter in-between, The Walking Dead: Saints and Sinners is a modern masterpiece of a game.
 While it's technically more of an action-adventure title with RPG elements, Saints and Sinners creates a sense of fear that most zombie games fail to deliver.
 It achieves this through practical methods that feel authentic — a limited set of resources, a set amount of time to spend scavenging each day, finite stamina and hunger meters, and a gripping story that'll keep you returning every single day to find out the truth of what happened.

 Post-apocalyptic New Orleans is uniquely horrifying.
 It's a landscape filled with tightly packed mausoleums, decrepit, pillaged buildings, and plenty of areas flooded by failed levees.
 Everything about it is memorable, including the characters, side missions, and main quests.

 Beneath the story lies a ground-breaking set of gameplay mechanics that'll leave you wondering why every game hasn't adopted them already.
-Each and every weapon you scavenge and build has a realistic set of physics to go along with it.
+Every weapon you scavenge and build has a realistic set of physics to go along with it.
 As a result, combat feels uniquely satisfying in a way that most VR games have a hard time replicating.
 It all adds up to one of the most satisfying experiences you can have in VR. —Nick Sutrich

 Wraith: The Oblivion - Afterlife